NERC-CEH/fdri-ontology/doc/data-processing-configurations.md

 An `fdri:ConfigurationArgument` resource has:
 * a required `fdri:parameter` property which specifies the configuration parameter that the argument provides a value for.
 * a required `fdri:hasValue` property which specifies the value of the argument.

+An `fdri:PropertyValue` resource has:
+* `schema:minValue` and `schema:maxValue` to denote a value range.
+* `schema:value` to denote an single literal value.
+* `schema:valueReference` to provide a value that is another concept (e.g. a value from a taxonomy)
+* `fdri:valueType` to define the type of the value provided.
+If the value is a literal value or value range, then `fdri:valueType` should be the XML Schema Datatypes identifier for the datatype of the value(s).
+If the value is a reference to another concept then `fdri:valueType` should be the IRI of the RDF class of that concept.

 Both `fdri:DataProcessingMethod` and `fdri:ConfigurationParameter` are subclasses of skos:Concept.